veler/clipboardzanager/README.md

 Those two files and ``passwords.txt`` are git ignored.
 You can then open Android Studio and build the smartphone app.

+## Unit tests

+On Windows, when we run all the unit tests, ``PasteBarWindowViewModel_Search`` fails, but success when we run it independently.
+It will be fix soon.

 # Contribute